The 20 Best Prolidase Deficiency Doctors in Japan

 Kahoku, JP

-Mamoru Ozaki practices in Kahoku, Japan.
+Mamoru Ozaki practices practicing medicine in Kahoku, Japan.
 Mr. Ozaki is rated as an Experienced expert by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Greig Cephalopolysyndactyly Syndrome, Mosaic Variegated Aneuploidy Syndrome, Pallister-Hall Syndrome, and Prolidase Deficiency.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Greig Cephalopolysyndactyly Syndrome, Mosaic Variegated Aneuploidy Syndrome, Pallister-Hall Syndrome, and Prolidase Deficiency.

 Experienced in Prolidase Deficiency